kangzhai/PlncRNA-HDeep/README.md

 # PlncRNA-HDeep
 The related datasets and scoure codes of PlncRNA-HDeep privided by Q. Kang.

-The latest version is updated on 2020.06.18
+The latest version is updated on June 18, 2020

 # Introduction
 PlncRNA-HDeep is a method using hybrid deep leaning based on two encoding styles for plant lncRNA prediction.
 It is implemented by Keras and all main scripts are written by Python on PC under a Microsoft Windows 10 operating system.